 sounds less friendly, sometimes perhaps too direct, which is interpreted as aggressive.
 This is especially true for Kodi, the

 The village of Ratenggaro had been temporary closed for tourists.
 In August 2019 there was a stabbing with resulting in death.

 The age of head-hunting is over less than 100 years.
 As I said before, there are still ethnic clashes.
 People burn down houses of the neighbouring district, steal cattle and commit murder.
 On the personal level there are often motives like envy, jealousy, and pride.

 An "accident" at a Tarik Batu ceremony in Pau in 1958, where about 50 people were killed, is still unclear.

 Some people steal gold and valuables from funerary objects in megalithic tombs.
 Supposedly there are Balinese in Sumba who open graves with car jacks and winches.
 It is a rumour, that rich Balinese instigate people from Sumba to steal to order, mainly megalithic statues. (cf. theft because of bride price under Social Structures and chapter History).

 This website doesn't sort the world according to sports.
 Please check on your own websites.
 Nevertheless, here are some pointers:

-only dive centre in Sumba is in the noble Nihiwatu resort.
+and Snorkelling: The only permanent dive center in Sumba is in the noble Nihiwatu resort.
 They dive at the south coast.
 Sumba Diving has temporarily suspended its

 You can snorkel at different places: In the north and northwest of Sumba the underwater world is not really interesting.